AdaCore/learn/content/courses/advanced-ada/parts/resource_management/limited_types.rst

 .. admonition:: Historically

-    Prior to Ada 2005, *constructors* only worked for non-limited types.
+    Prior to Ada 2005, *constructors* only worked for nonlimited types.
 For limited types, the only way to *construct* on declaration was via default values, which limits you to one constructor.
 And the only way to pass parameters to that construction was via discriminants.